nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 1: Budgeting & Annual Allocations/README.md

 **Enacted by 68 LCB 05 (2008, “Audit Response”)**

 (a) Any annual budget submitted to the Legislative Council for approval shall include a list of all student groups or entities whose funding requests were denied during the fiscal year, along with the reasons for each denial.

+## §3.1.4 – Appellate Court Budget Eligibility
+**Enacted by 84 LCB 09 (2016, “Appellate Court Budget”)**

+(a) CU Student Government affirms that the Appellate Court may maintain an independent budget for the purpose of paying hourly or salary wages to students who serve as justices on the Appellate Court.

+(b) CU Student Government encourages the Tri-Executives and the President of Legislative Council to submit future legislation establishing a budgetary floor of $3,500 below which the Appellate Court's budget shall not fall in a given fiscal year.